nickderobertis/cryptocompare-py/docsrc/source/tutorial.rst

 More details on usage coming later.
-There is also an SDK for the social, coins, exchange symbols, and exchange info APIs.
+There is also an SDK for the social, coins, exchange symbols, and exchange info, blockchain available symbols, and blockchain history APIs.
 Access them via attributes of the main :class:`.CryptoCompare` class.